learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

      - First, you'll combine a linear step and a activation function in a linear forward function.
      - Next, you'll stack the linear forward function L-1 time with a RELU activation function (for layers 1 through L-1) and then add a sigmoid layer at the end (for the final layer $L$).
 - You'll create the loss function.
-- You'll mplement the backward propagation module using three helper functions:
+- You'll implement the backward propagation module using three helper functions:
-    - First, you'll create a function for linear part of a layer's backward propagation step.
+    - First, you'll create a function for the linear part of a layer's backward propagation step.
     - Next, we'll tell you how to get the gradients for the activation functions (RELU and sigmoid) and you'll implement this along with the linear part of the activation step to create a backward function.
     - Lastly, you'll stack the backward function L-1 times with the RELU activation and add the sigmoid activation in the $L$th layer in a new L_model_backward function
-- You'll conclude your model with updating the parameters
+- You'll conclude your model by updating the parameters
 - At the end of this lab, you'll combine all the helper functions in a function called `L_layer_model` and apply this model to the Santa data set you've used before!

 ## Objectives